peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 ### Emission

-Thermal emission of radiation by a body is bounded by the Planck's law:
+Thermal emission of radiation by a body is bounded by the *Planck's law*:

 \begin{align}
 B_\lambda(T) = \frac{2hc^2}{\lambda^5(e^{hc/k_B\lambda T} - 1)}